 Sorry (not sorry) if you might be a tad arachnophobic, but here’s the thing: I was terrified of spiders as a kid all the way through to some point of being a grown-up.
 It was after being a grown-up.
 When I was 23 or 24, I made a boyfriend check and check again regarding the presence he’d reported of a giant wolf spider in the bathroom.
 “It was THIS BIG!”… and thankfully it got out of there before harm came to it.
-Whatever you feel as an arachnophobe, I have felt it too.
+Whatever you feel as an arachnophobe, I used to feel it too.

 And what fixed that?
 Looking at spiders and learning about them, and having so very few actual bad experiences and spider bites.
 It’s like every bite when I was a child could have come from a black fly or mosquito (horse flies: the worst!), but just like I was the family scapegoat, I devolved scapegoating onto whatever spider was at hand.
 Poor things.

 The start of this arc of moral development was house-painting as a teenager, when I painted the leg of a daddy long-legs (they escaped my hideous fear), and watched it carefully clean its leg off.
-That’s when I realized they have worries of their own.
+That’s when I realized they have troubles of their own.
 It was the dawn of my waking up.

 So now, when I’m on the boat, I have a rule: leave the spiders alone or put them out on the dock.
 If you encounter one while on the water, then trap it for the trip, and release it at the end.

-And in my house, I have a rule: All rooms can have a resident spider, but one per room.
+And in my house, I have a rule: All rooms can have a resident spider, one per room.
 Except that I hardly enforce it.
 I’m really lazy about enforcing it for daddy long-legs, and just keep an eye out for the other, speedier kinds (the pale yellow house spider, unidentified, others).
-And yes, I have to dust for cobwebs a few times a year.
+I have to dust for cobwebs a few times a year.

 I always put these guys outdoors simply because I think they’ll have an easier time hunting: